AZO234/NP2kai/README.md

 * qcow2
 * hdd

-About network
+## About network
----
-From rev.7 we can use network.
+NP2kai can use network.

 NIC is follow spec.